wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How much information is available about a Wisconsin inmate depends on the operating guidelines of the confinement facility.
 Some request more information than others.
 However, the following information is present in an inmate record:

-• Names of inmate
+• Names of inmates

 • Correction ID of the inmate